Skip Navigation

 The 2024 RA is held at the Pennsylvania Convention Center in downtown Philadelphia, the site of NEA's first meeting and founding in 1857.

-Over the four days, the RA’s work will reflect and touch upon the many victories NEA members have won over the past year, but also acknowledge and prepare for ongoing challenges — advocating for higher pay, better working conditions, mental health support and racial and social justice.
+Over the four days, the RA’s work will reflect on and touch upon the many victories NEA members have won over the past year but also acknowledge and prepare for ongoing challenges—advocating for higher pay, better working conditions, mental health support, and racial and social justice.

 Utah Education Leader in the Spotlight